Nurse Calls Cops After Woman Seeks Help For Postpartum Depression. Right Call?

 "It's like, everybody knows I'm not crazy," she says.
 "Everybody knows that this is normal — but they're following protocol."

-Finally, at midnight, 10 hours after she first got to the doctors' office, a social worker sent her home.
+Finally, at midnight, 10 hours after she first got to the doctor's office, a social worker sent her home.
 Porten wrote on Facebook that the whole thing made her feel like a criminal.

 "It was all legality," Porten says.
 "Everybody was protecting their own liability instead of thinking of me."

 Administrators at Capital OB/GYN declined to comment.
-Gary Zavoral, a spokesman for Sutter Health, which runs the emergency room where Porten was taken, says once a patient arrives in the ER for assessment, hospital staff must follow strict protocols.
+Gary Zavoral, a spokesman for Sutter Health, which runs the emergency room where Porten was taken, says that once a patient arrives in the ER for assessment, hospital staff must follow strict protocols.

 "The process is to make sure everybody is safe: the individual's safe, the family's safe, the staff is safe," he says.
 "The process does take some hours, so 10 hours is not unusual."